YinJC/uk-tex-faq/FAQ-newlang.md

----
-layout: page
-title: Using a new language with Babel
+# Using a new language with Babel
----

 [`Babel`](http://ctan.org/pkg/Babel) is capable of working with a large range of languages, and a new user often wants to use a language that her